 Welcome!
-Lewis & Clark Law School in Portland, Oregon is an amazing place to study environmental law and natural resources law.
-Our environmental law program- the first in the country - is considered one of the top environmental law programs in the country - currently ranked # 1 by the U.S. News & World Report.
-Check out our online brochure, our newsletters, and the “GreenFlash” below, and you will see that our faculty, students, and alums are extraordinary.
-Click here for information on our LLM program.
+Lewis & Clark Law School in Portland, Oregon is an amazing place to study environmental law, natural resources law, and energy law.
+Our environmental law program and center is considered one of the top environmental law programs in the country by the U.S. News & World Report.
+Check out our certificate programs, the LL.M. in Environmental Law, our Master of Studies in Environmental Law (for non-lawyers), and the “GreenFlash” below, and you will see that our faculty, students, and alums are extraordinary.
 Please contact us at firstname.lastname@example.org if you have any questions.
 We hope to hear from you!

 GreenFlash: Updates from the Environmental Law Program

-Lewis & Clark’s Environmental Law program has once again been recognized as the best in the country.
-US News and World Report recently released its annual rankings of top specialty law programs, and Lewis & Clark is rated #1.
+Lewis & Clark’s Environmental Law program has once again been recognized as one of the best in the country.
+US News and World Report recently released its 2019 ranking of top specialty law programs, and Lewis & Clark is ranked #2.
 In environmental law courses, students learn about energy law and policy, conservation of natural resources, sustainable development, global warming and more.
 Our passionate faculty, students, alums and staff are the heart of our program.